 Your job is to make your boss more successful in achieving business objectives for your team and your department.
 The mindset of ‘I’m great but everybody else sucks‘ is prevalent in about half of US workplaces (source) and results in a lone wolf culture.
 Instead point out the common elements that unite members toward the common business goals in support of your boss.

-Understanding your workplace culture is key to maximizing your career opportunities.
+Expert Tip: Understanding your workplace culture is key to maximizing your career opportunities.
 The book Tribal Leadership by Dave Logan (buy on Amazon) gives excellent insight and is an easy read not just for managers.

 In every workforce there is also the group of employees that view work with a cynical ‘us vs them‘ mentality.
 They believe that the company is always out to exploit workers and only do actions that directly benefit them.
 A more effective approach is to view work as a long-term relationship.
 Put in the effort knowing that there is a give and take and have some trust in leadership – at least until they reveal their true character with a pattern of behavior.

 Workplace communication styles vary by country and ‘command and control’ approaches continue to lose effectiveness as channels beyond traditional meetings and email take hold (source).
 Employees are working remotely using technology platforms like Slack, Microsoft Teams, G Suite and Jira/Confluence from Atlassian.
 Information is more available, but also more susceptible to being outdated, incomplete, and misinterpreted.